What is EteSync?

 I forgot my password, can you please help me?

 It depends on which password you forgot.
 If it's your account login password (the one you use to log in to the website), you can just use the password reset mechanism.

 If it's your encryption password, unfortunately there's nothing we can do.
 We cannot access your data nor do we have any information about your password.

 It doesn't work/I found an issue.
 What do I do?

 Unfortunately bugs sometimes happen.
 Please check if a similar issue was already reported on our bug tracker.
 If so, please add any information you may have, if not please provide us with as much information as possible so we can fix it as quickly as possible.
-If you found a security vulnerability, please contact us directly and we will find a secure channel for us to discuss it.
+If you found a security vulnerability, please take a look at our security.txt file for more information.